sf-concurrency/Alexis_Chapter7_DataParallelism/Ch7Notes.md

 graphics pipelines deliver different image coordinates to shader functions running in parallel.

-This idea of a a *generalized index* seems key.
+This key idea here seesm to be of a *generalized index*.

 You define a generalized index space.
 Then you define a function that takes a point in that space.

 Then you data-parallelize by evaluating your function simultaneously over all possible points in the index space.